-Depo-Provera (medroxyprogesterone acetate) is an injectable medicine (a “shot”) that prevents pregnancy for up to 3 months with each injection.
-Depo-Provera is a drug that is very similar to progesterone, a hormone normally produced by the ovaries every month as part of the menstrual cycle.
+Depo-Provera (medroxyprogesterone acetate) is an injectable contraceptive (a “shot”).
+It is given by your doctor as 1 shot in the buttock or upper arm.
+Each shot prevents pregnancy for up to 3 months.
+Depo-Provera is a progesterone, which is a hormone normally produced by the ovaries every month as part of the menstrual cycle.

-Depo-Provera is as effective as tubal ligation (having your tubes tied) and more effective at preventing pregnancy than several other methods, including birth control pills, condoms and diaphragms.
-It does not, however, protect against HIV infection or any other sexually transmitted infections.
+Depo-Provera is as effective at preventing pregnancy as tubal ligation (getting your tubes tied).
+It is more effective at preventing pregnancy than several other methods, including birth control pills, condoms, and diaphragms.
+Depo-Provera does not protect against HIV infection or any other sexually transmitted infections.

-No. Depo-Provera only works for about 3 months.
-The shot must be repeated every 3 months to prevent pregnancy.
-After a woman stops using Depo-Provera, her normal ovarian function returns after a short time.
-However, it takes an average of 9 to 10 months to get pregnant after getting the last shot.
+No. Depo-Provera only works for about 3 months at a time.
+To prevent pregnancy, you have to get the shot from your doctor every 3 months.
+A short time after a woman stops using Depo-Provera, her ovary function (releasing an egg) returns to normal.
+If you want to get pregnant after using Depo-Provera, it takes an average of 9 to 10 months to get pregnant after your last shot.

 Women who are breastfeeding can safely use Depo-Provera.
 Long-term studies of babies whose mothers used Depo-Provera while breastfeeding found no bad effects.